MedcAILab/CE-MRI-synthesis/README.md

 # CE-MRI-synthesis
-This project utilizes cGAN to generate contrast-enhanced MRI using a set of pre-contrast MRI sequences
+This project utilizes cGAN with a RegNet backbone to generate contrast-enhanced MRI from a set of pre-contrast MRI sequences The code is based on Pytorch lightning
-code is coming soon